Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 **Logical fallacies:** _False Dichotomy, Hasty Generalization_.

 We are not presently concerned with WCAG&nbsp;3, but we are concerned with those that have been bullied into using WCAG&nbsp;2, despite the well known problems.
 This kind of gaslighting should not be accepted.
-The general tone has permeated this subject, with the take of "WCAG&nbsp;2 is bad but it's the only thing you can use" which is bizarre and not at all in touch with reality.
+The general tone has permeated this subject, with spurious assertions of _"WCAG&nbsp;2 is bad but it's the only thing you can use"_ which is bizarre and not at all in touch with reality.
+Annual surveys have shown that some 86% of websites fail WCAG 2 contrast SCs.

+The cause of these failures is multi-fold, but one key reasons is simply that WCAG&nbsp;2 contrast SCs are not fit for purpose, and can be harmful to accessibility especially for color vision deficiencies.
+It should be no surprise, and in fact very telling, that so **many of the early adopters of APCA are in fact color insensitive** (aka color blind).
+The lead researcher and inventor of APCA, the author of this rebuttal, became focused on this project due to his own visual impairments.

+### To wit: The APC-RC guidelines are derived from peer-reviewed readability research.
+WCAG_2 contrast is based on an obsolete 1988 standard for monochrome "matrix" CRT displays.

 > _<sub>Yatil:</sub>_
 > _I’m very worried that some designers might think they should or can use the new contrast algorithm, and then accessibility consultants have to push back and clear up those misunderstandings.
 It takes up a lot of time, while accessibility consultants have their hands full already._

 **Logical fallacies:** _equivocation (doublespeak), appeal to authority, false dichotomy (false dilemma), straw man argument, red herring_.

+In this statement, Mr. Eggert's faux concern that accessibility consultants "have to push back" on sanctioned and supported efforts to improve accessibility using a modern science-based guideline is absurd on the face of it.
+There is in fact something else going on here, and it has nothing to do with contrast, and much to do with cluster B personalities.

+At the time, APCA was offered only as a ***clearly stated beta test***, and then only because it had become clear in laboratory testing that the system was a major improvement, which was the very reason for the public beta. and instead promote a guideline that does not support actual accessibility and is unusable to the point that _86% of website do not use it._ This is a _"cut off your nose to spite your face"_ form of cognitive dissonance.

+A proactive effort would be to encourage the EU to provide useful exceptions in EN 301 to allow for modern methods, instead of demanding deeply flawed guidelines be followed such as WCAG_2 contrast SCs 1.4.3 and 1.4.11.
+In the initial due diligence in 2019, the author of this rebuttal was shocked to find that the decades of advanced readability research conducted in the late 1980s and 1990s was ignored in 2007 when WCAG_2 was created.
+The WCAG2 contrast SC was loosely based on an obsolete 1988 standard for monochrome CRTs, with a function added to estimate luminance from RGB.
+But was objected to back in 2007 by major stakeholders like IBM.

 > _<sub>Yatil:</sub>_
 > _Additionally, it gives accessibility a bad reputation: “You can’t even agree on what colors we should use.
 Accessibility makes everything more complicated!”.
 This already is a common sentiment, and speculating what the future might be, based on an early working draft, will not help with it._

 **Logical fallacies:** _straw man argument, begging the question (circular argument), post hoc "post hoc ergo propter hoc", red herring_.

+### _Bad reputation?_
+This claim is a fostering of cognitive dissonance at the expense of actual accessibility.

-The fact that WCAG&nbsp;2 promoted a contrast metric that was not peer-reviewed, not tested, and was even objected to back in 2007, is the source of any "bad reputation".
-The fact that we in the Visual Contrast group spent years developing a stable and useable guideline is not contributing to that bad reputation.
-Mr. Eggert's claim here is purely for the purpose if disparagement.
+The fact that **WCAG&nbsp;2 promoted a contrast metric that was not peer-reviewed**, not tested, and was even objected to back in 2007, is the **actual source of any "bad reputation"**.
+The fact that we in the Visual Contrast group spent years developing a stable and useable guideline is not at all contributing to the alleged bad reputation.
+On its face, Mr. Eggert's claim here is purely for the purpose of disparagement.

+Following WCAG 2 SCs can make a site inaccessible.
+Consider GitHub's dark modes—all of them are essentially useless except for the "dark hi con" version which is too high of a contrast.
+This author has a hard time with the visually inaccessible GitHub issues.
+The fostering of this _"WCAG 2 is all we have so use it or else"_ attitude has harmed the development and advancement of visual accessibility on the web.
+And it's time to put a stop to this nonsense.
+Call it cognitive dissonance, call it gaslighting, or just call it a pile of dung—the attitude expressed is harmful, unsupportable, and the true motivation has nothing at all to do with supporting accessibility.

 > _<sub>Yatil:</sub>_
 > _What if…?_